AdobeDocs/experience-platform.en/help/rtcdp/partner-data/offsite-retargeting.md

 For this use case, you can create a computed attribute that, if the partner ID exists, gets the most recent value of the partner ID within the last 24 hours.

-Using the search bar, you can locate and add the Partner ID event to the computed attribute canvas.
+Using the search bar, you can locate and add the "Partner ID" event to the computed attribute canvas.

 ![The [!UICONTROL Events] tab and the search bar are highlighted.](../assets/offsite-retargeting/ca-add-partner-id.png)

-After adding the Partner ID event to the definition, set the event filtering condition to **[!UICONTROL Exists]**, set the event filtering condition to be the **[!UICONTROL Most Recent]** value of the added Partner ID, and with a lookback period of 24 hours.
+After adding the "Partner ID" event to the definition, set the event filtering condition to **[!UICONTROL Exists]**, set the event filtering condition to be the **[!UICONTROL Most Recent]** value of the added partner ID, and with a lookback period of 24 hours.

 ![The definition of the computed attribute you want to create is highlighted.](../assets/offsite-retargeting/ca-add-definition.png)

-Give the computed attribute a name of "Partner ID" and an appropriate description, then select **[!UICONTROL Publish]** to complete the computed attribute creation process.
+Give the computed attribute an appropriate name (such as "Partner ID") and description, then select **[!UICONTROL Publish]** to complete the computed attribute creation process.

 ![The basic information of the computed attribute you want to create is highlighted.](../assets/offsite-retargeting/ca-publish.png)